 Finding: The development site is not located within one-quarter mile of a public-owned park.
-The applicant's site plan indicates that 3,331 square feet of open space and has requested an adjustment to the overall common open space.
+The applicant's site plan indicates that 3,870 square feet of open space, meeting the standard.

 - (b) Landscaping standards. - (1) To encourage the preservation of trees and maintain or increase tree canopy, a minimum of one tree shall be planted or preserved for every 2,000 square feet of gross site area.